Concordat on Openness on Animal Research

 The Concordat on Openness was the world’s first agreement committing signatories to open animal research communications.
 Since its launch in May 2014, it has inspired the creation of further transparency agreements across the world.

-There are now transparency agreements in Spain, Portugal, Belgium, and France, Germany, and New Zealand.
-Initiatives are also in development in Switzerland, Italy, the Netherlands, the US, and Australia.
+There are now transparency agreements in Spain, Portugal, Belgium, and France, Germany, New Zealand, and the Netherlands.
+Initiatives are also in development in Switzerland, Italy, the US, and Australia.

 For more information, please visit our dedicated Concordat on Openness on Animal Research website.